thousandbrainsproject/tbp.monty/docs/contributing/style-guide/code-style-guide.md

 Using a docstring right after the attribute, property, or constant definition puts the documentation as close as possible to what is being documented.
 Having to put `Attributes: ` in a class docstring some distance from the attributes/properties (as per the Google Style convention) makes it more likely that they won't be updated when names change.

-Note that while docstrings after a class, module, or function are stored on the `__doc__` attribute of the object, docstrings placed after attribute, property, or constant definition do not.
+Note that while docstrings after a class, module, or function are stored on the `__doc__` attribute of the object, docstrings placed after attribute, property, or constant definitions are not.

 [PEP-257 - Docstring Conventions](https://peps.python.org/pep-0257/) states: